lokesh-jonna/BookHouse/README.md

 cd bookvalley
 ```

-Feel free to use this and clone it to your repository
+Feel free to use this.